szczekulskij/LMC-RL/README.md

 ## TODOs
 * Add "normal" requirements
-* Clean requirements for metal (it includes my rqs for ml for robotics class project, could be cleaner)
+* Clean requirements for metal (it includes my reqs for ml for robotics class project, could be cleaner)